Economic benefits

 Data centers can generate substantial local tax revenues for localities

 Tax amounts vary based on facility size and local rates.
 Some jurisdictions lower equipment tax rates to attract data center investments, which can reduce immediate revenue.
-However, in mature markets, data centers can contribute anywhere from under 1% to over 30% of local revenues.

-Local tax revenue from data centers also are being reinvested to support long-term community needs and financial stability for local governments, according to a JLARC report.
-For instance, this funding has enabled Loudoun and Prince William counties to lower real estate tax rates and establish revenue stabilization or reserve funds.
+Taxes on data center also has enabled Loudoun and Prince William counties to lower real estate tax rates and establish revenue stabilization or reserve funds.

 Beyond taxes, data centers also spur public and private investment in roads, broadband expansion, and grid upgrades, which benefit residents and businesses alike.

-Many data center operators actively engage in philanthropy and community partnerships, supporting local nonprofits, workforce training programs, and STEM education initiatives.
 During the last couple of years, Meta, the parent company of Facebook, which has a large data center in eastern Henrico County, has donated more than $4 million to community nonprofit organizations, schools, and educational programs across the Richmond region.

 Economic Impact